- Wildlife Conservation & Management

 Study With Wildlife

-Through guided game drives, walks and sleep outs, this course covers the theory and practical knowledge behind life as a Game Ranger and includes the following elements:
+Through guided game drives, walks and sleep outs, this experience covers the theory and practical knowledge behind life as a Game Ranger and includes the following elements:

 - Ecology is the branch of biology that studies the relations between organisms and their environment.
 As a game ranger it's important that you have a good understanding of the role an animal plays within its ecosystem and how they are connected.
 For example, hyenas are very important to the health of the ecosystem.
 As scavengers, they clean up a huge amount of dead matter and as hunters they help maintain the genetic health of their prey groups.